nirmalachundawat/2D-to-3D-Image_Convertor/README.md

 You can run the script in any Python environment or Jupyter notebook.

-The script will ask for an input type — either image or text.
+The script will ask for an input type, such as an image.

-If you choose image, the script will:
+If you choose an image, the script will:

 Perform background removal using the rembg library.